Data Attribution for Text-to-Image Models by Unlearning Synthesized Images

 Spatially-localized attribution.
 Given a synthesized image (left), we crop regions containing specific objects using GroundingDINO.
 We attribute each object separately by only running forgetting on the pixels within the cropped region.
 Our method can attribute different synthesized regions to different training images.

 Evaluating on Customized Model Benchmark.
 We evaluate on this benchmark for attribution large-scale text-to-image models that focuses on a specialized form of attribution: attributing customized models trained on an individual or a few exemplar images.
 The red boxes indicate ground truth exemplar images used for customizing the model.
 DINO (AbC) and CLIP (AbC) correspond to DINO and CLIP features finetuned directly on the benchmark, respectively.
-Both our method and baselines successfully identify the exemplar images on object-centric models (left), while our method outperforms the baselines with artistic style models (right)
+Both our method and AbC baselines successfully identify the exemplar images on object-centric models (left), while our method outperforms the baselines with artistic style models (right).
+D-TRAK doesn't perform as well in this test case.

 Paper